|Full name||Tajinder Pal Singh Bagga Instagram- Tajinder Singh Bagga, Tejinder Pal Singh Bagga The Indian Express|

 On 12 October 2011, Tajinder Singh Bagga, along with other members of Bhagat Singh Kranti Sena (BSKS), attacked the Supreme Court lawyer and activist Prashant Bhushan inside the Supreme Court complex for his remarks on Kashmir.
 Bhushan had stated that he wanted the Armed Forces Special Powers Act to be revoked in Jammu and Kashmir at a press conference in Varanasi.
 Bhushan also called for a plebiscite in Kashmir, a statement which enraged Bagga who accused Bhushan of trying to break up India.
 Hindustan TimesAfter the assault, Bagga claimed the credit for it by posting a tweet that read,

 "He try (sic) to break my nation, I try to break his head.
 Hisab chukta.
 Congrats to all.
 Operation Prashant Bhushan was successful.”

 "We hit Prashant Bhushan hard in his chamber in Supreme Court.
 If you will try to break my nation, I will break your heads.”

 Arrested by West Bengal Police

-In 2019, Bagga was arrested by the West Bengal police following after clashes erupted between Trinamool Congress and BJP workers during Union home minister Amit Shah’s roadshow in Kolkata.
+In 2019, Bagga was arrested by the West Bengal police after clashes erupted between Trinamool Congress and BJP workers during Union home minister Amit Shah’s roadshow in Kolkata.
 Thereafter, Bagga took to Twitter and alleged that he was arrested from his hotel room at around 2 am.
 Later, he tweeted that Kolkata police were searching for CCTV footage or any picture to prove Bagga's links to the violence that had erupted during the roadshow, but due to a lack of evidence they had to let him go.
 Times Now

 Morphed Harish Rawat's Picture as AMU founder Syed Ahmed